 Mathematics in Year 8 focuses on addressing individual student needs and providing an appropriate level of challenge.
 Using a diverse range of teaching strategies and resources, classes and individuals work on the three Victorian Curriculum Strands, Number and Algebra, Measurement and Geometry, and Statistics and Probability.
-As part of this, students may use the Maths Pathways program, which contains integrated diagnostic tools to ensure each student's learning is best tailored to their individual needs.
-Each student's Mathematics work is continuously adapted to their specific needs, allowing the assessment, teaching and homework to be tailored to ensure success in their learning.
+We continue to develop our Program in Year 8 through the use of various strategies including a focus on rich mathematical tasks and the use of appropriate technology which allows for a more focused approach leading into the senior years so that those who hope to study more advanced Mathematics can obtain the necessary skills and understanding.